Cities in Washington are required to build new transportation infrastructure “concurrent” with new development.

 In the next 20 years, it is estimated that 20,000 more people will come to Olympia.
 With limited land to absorb this growth, our existing land is expected to become more dense.
 These dense land uses will work better if more trips are made by walking, biking and transit.

 We are looking at a multimodal concurrency program through this Complete Streets Funding Study.
 This project will help us build a safe and efficient transportation system as we grow and change.

 The scoping for a new multimodal concurrency program took place in 2016.
-Based on this scoping work, a program will be built and implemented from 2017 to 2019.
+Based on this scoping work, a program will be built and implemented in 2019/2020.

 A consulting firm, Fehr and Peers, worked with the City to identify and evaluate approaches to a new program.

 A Working Group of citizens and key stakeholders provided input on the process and met three times between March and June 2016.
 The Working Group reviewed alternatives presented by the consultant and provided input to staff.

 Based on the consultant's work and input from the Working Group, an approach to a new program, costs and timeline have been identified.
 This was presented to the City Council on October 11, 2016.
 As a result of this scoping work, development of a Transportation Master Plan is recommended.